google/chatbase-dotnet/README.md

 ## Account Setup
-Please see the [Getting Started Section](https://chatbase.com/documentation/getting-started) for information on configuring one's account and obtaining and API key.
+Please see the [Getting Started Section](https://chatbase.com/documentation/getting-started) for information on configuring one's account and obtaining an API key.

 ## Using the library